Siftah/get_iplayer/githead.md

     <http://git.infradead.org/get_iplayer.git/blob_plain/HEAD:/plugins/podcast.plugin>

     If you use Internet Explorer, make sure that the "Save as type" setting in the Save dialog is "Text File (*.txt)".
 Also make sure that the name of the downloaded file is `podcast_plugin.txt` (Internet Explorer may do this automatically).
 Rename the file to `podcast.plugin` once it is downloaded.
 This will prevent Internet Explorer from creating a broken script that contains extraneous HTML.
-Back up and replace the old plugin in `$HOME/.get_iplayer/plugins` (Linux/OSX) or `%USERPROFILE%\.get_iplayer\plugins` (Windows).
+Back up and replace the old plugin in `$HOME/.get_iplayer/plugins` (Linux/OS X) or `%USERPROFILE%\.get_iplayer\plugins` (Windows).
+If you're updating [Get iPlayer Automator](http://code.google.com/p/get-iplayer-automator) on OS X, the location is `$HOME/Library/Application Support/Get iPlayer Automator\plugins`.